-To be valid, the ACCC must issue an infringement notice within 12 months of the alleged contravention and the notice cannot relate to more than one alleged contravention of an infringement notice provision.
+To be valid, the ACCC must issue an infringement notice within 12 months of the alleged contravention and the notice cannot relate to more than one alleged contravention of an infringement notice provision by the person.
+Also, the ACCC can only issue one infringement notice to the person for the same alleged contravention of the infringement notice provision.

-The penalty amount in each infringement notice will vary, depending on the alleged contravention, but in most cases is fixed at \$6 600 for a corporation (or \$66 000 for a listed corporation) and \$1 320 for an individual for each alleged contravention.
+The penalty amount in each infringement notice will vary, depending on the alleged contravention, but in each case the penalty amount is set out in the ACL.
+In most cases is fixed at \$6 600 for a corporation (or \$66 000 for a listed corporation) and \$1 320 for an individual for each alleged contravention.
 The infringement notice penalty amount for failure to comply with a substantiation notice is \$3 300 for a corporation and \$660 for an individual.
 The infringement notice penalty amount for providing false or misleading information is \$5 500 for a corporation and \$1 100 for an individual.